1993 North Sumatra gubernatorial election: Holding a forum

 One of the main issues that is being discussed in Medan was the problem of "sons of the soil" (putra daerah, literally regional son).
 Most discussions centered on the need for a "son of the soil" to become the governor.
-The speaker of the Regional People's Representative Council of North Sumatra, Mudyono, proposed a forum about the criterions for one to become the Governor of North Sumatra.
+The speaker of the Regional People's Representative Council of North Sumatra, Mudyono, proposed a forum about the criteria for one to become the Governor of North Sumatra.
 Mudyono further explain that the forum's main goal would be to encompass the opinions of the North Sumatran society and not merely to replace Siregar.

 Burhanuddin Napitupulu, a North Sumatran political activist, refused the idea to hold a forum on the grounds that it could condescend the law.
 Napitupulu further stated that the Law No. 5 of 1974 already specified the criterion for one to become governor.
 Napitupulu proposed that the forum should instead evaluate the performance of the governor's program and label the unfinished ones to make it as a "homework" for the next governor.